-- for people in wheelchairs - they can have able-bodied assistants, who can push their wheelchairs, while running for the ball or chasing the runner,

-- for people in wheelchairs - organise on a flat surface, without any obstacles,
+- they can have able-bodied assistants, who can push their wheelchairs, while running for the ball or chasing the runner. - organise on a flat surface, without any obstacles.
+FOR VISUALLY IMPAIRED PEOPLE:

-- for visually impaired people - use balls and a chapel construction in bright colours or ad colourful elements, such as scarves, strings etc
+- use balls and a chapel construction in bright colours or ad colourful elements, such as scarves, strings, etc.